In a nutshell

 MA Dance: Choreography and Professional Practices supports you to expand and refine your approaches to the choreographic process, hone your skills as a dance maker, and develop the professional experiences central to a sustainable career in dance.

 This module interrogates key concepts, theories and practices inherent in contemporary choreographic practice.
-It integrates a mixture of practical workshops and seminars and is delivered in two, 4-week blocks.
-The practical workshops will introduce a range of approaches to dance-making.
-The seminar series will include both screening and discussions of professional practitioners and their work and engage with basic concepts in scenography, such as lighting and costume design, and production elements.
+It integrates a mixture of practical workshops and seminars and is delivered in an intensive 6-week blocks.
+The practical workshops will introduce a range of approaches to dance-making with specific sessions focused on making work with and for young people.
+The seminar series will include both screening and discussions of professional practitioners and their work.

 Approaches To Dance Pedagogy

 In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
 The course will be delivered intensively in a two-week block.
 This course explores the methods and practices of teaching dance, but specific to a workshop setting, including areas such as:

 - Engagement with current issues through dance experience

 - Workshop design

 - Educational aspects of dance performance and touring.

 This classroom-based module delves into the knowledge, skills and professional context surrounding producing and touring.
 Taught by professional producers, this module deals with aspects such as funding, programming, liaising with venues, programmers and technical teams, marketing and audience development.
 The module content is designed to support skills in self-producing as a part of your portfolio career development.

 This module builds on your creative practices established in the first semester, focusing more on the dance studio as a laboratory space: testing conventions, trying new approaches, challenging and re-thinking your own modes of dance making.
 Weekly practical workshops will be accompanied by a seminar series (shared with the MA Contemporary Performance Practice programme) addressing some broad strategies in creating performance, including: